fxamacker/cbor/README.md

 Encoder has 4 options for encoding float-point data:

 * default: no conversion, so it's the fastest mode.
-* ShortestFloat16: uses float16 as the shortest form that preserves value.
+* ShortestFloat16: uses float16 ([IEEE 754 binary16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format)) as the shortest form that preserves value.
 * ShortestFloat32: uses float32 as the shortest form that preserves value.
 * ShortestFloat64: uses float64 as the shortest form (this can needlessly increase size of CBOR encoded data).

+Float16 to float32 conversions are lossless conversions.
+Float32 to float16 conversions use IEEE 754 default rounding: "Round-to-Nearest RoundTiesToEven".
+Float16 uses [cbor-go/float16](https://github.com/cbor-go/float16) maintained by the same team as this library.

 For integer data types in Go, the encoder always uses the smallest form of CBOR integer that preserves data.